 Students who earn a CIRTL Associate, Practitioner or Scholar Certificate may apply for a GRAD Aggies Mastery Certificate in Instruction & Assessment through submitting a final reflection in the GRAD Aggies Professional Development Certificate Canvas page.

-Students can earn CIRTL Certificates by meeting the attendance and assignment requirements for the following programs.
+Students can earn CIRTL Certificates by meeting the participation and assignment requirements for the following programs.

 - Academy for Future Faculty (AFF) - year-long program